Camellia Journal December 2013 - February 2014

 You can have camellia flowers from summer to spring and Bradford King tells you how to do it.

 Ralph Peer searched for the nation’s musical talent and camellias.
-He and his wife saved the famous ‘California’camellia from certain destruction.
-By Bradford King.
+He and his wife saved the famous ‘California’ camellia from certain destruction.

 News of Special Interest to ACS Members

 John Hunt, who developed the prize winning ‘Phyllis Hunt’ camellia, writes about his work with camellias in Australia.

 ACS President Don Bergamini looks forward to the camellia season and the shows.